 Can you search YouTube comments?

-The demand is not in doubt.
-A thread on r/youtube titled "If YouTube comments had a search feature" currently ranks on Google's first page for the query youtube comments search — above every tool built to solve the problem.
-When a complaint outranks the products, the category is unclaimed.
+ranks today on Google's first page for the query youtube comments search.
+It sits above every tool built to solve the problem.
+When a complaint outranks the products, nobody owns the category.

 How do you search comments on one video with Ctrl+F?